Autoscaling

 autoscaling.metricPercentile

-scaling strategy.
-The default value isp50
+- The default value is

-- Control plane supports p50, p75, and p99 metric percentiles.
+. - Control Plane supports p50, p75, and p99 metric percentiles.

 Capacity AI is not available if CPU Utilization is selected because dynamic allocation of CPU resources cannot be accomplished while scaling replicas based on the usage of its CPU.
+Additionally, Capacity AI may not be enabled when multi metric is set.